-Updated

-Waltham, Massachusetts 02453-8313
+E. Paul Goldenberg brings an exceptionally strong background in K–12 mathematics, extensive knowledge of the cognitive bases of mathematics learning, and over 40 years of experience in curriculum development at both elementary and secondary levels, teaching, research, and professional development.
+He has taught from Grade 2 through high school mathematics and computer science, as well as graduate school mathematics and psychology for education.
+He brings particular knowledge and expertise to curriculum development, which is his major focus at EDC.
+Recent primary authorships include two books: Making Sense of Algebra: Developing Students’ Mathematical Habits of Mind coauthored with June Mark, Jane Kang, Mary Fries, Cindy Carter, and Tracy Cordner (2015, Heinemann), and Developing Essential Understanding of Geometry and Measurement for PreK–Grade2, coauthored with Douglas Clements (2014, NCTM).